meyer-pidiache/meyer-pidiache.github.io/_posts/2023-03-11-low-battery-mate.md

             "Low battery $(cat /sys/class/power_supply/BAT0/capacity)%."
 ```

-> Note that `--icon` use a default icon, you can replace it with a image path
+> Note that `--icon` uses a default icon, you can replace it by an image path
 {: .prompt-info }

 ## Create a custom alert